 3.9 Use Appendix 6 to identify the detailed characteristic features.
 The Characteristic Features set out what features give this area a sense of place.
 The landscape value judgements then explain how and why this landscape is distinct from others.
 This has informed the character guidelines.
-These guidelines in combination with the 'Characteristic Features' can be used to understand what types of change could occur on the land which would retain or enhance the landscape character.
+These guidelines in combination with the 'Characteristic Features' can be used to understand what types of change could occur on the land which would retain or enhance the landscape character and what is likely to alter or be detrimental to the landscape character.